Combining Changes and Conflict Resolution

 Combining Changes

-This section goes through the example scenario with the two different approaches: Rebase and Merge commit.
+This section outlines two possible approaches to the example scenario: Rebase and Merge commit.

 Every time changes can be combined, for example when pulling changes from the server, you can choose the approach.
-The default can be changed by adjusting the user preference.
+You can change the default approach for your user account by adjusting the Preferences.

 Rebase

 Rebasing is the default way to integrate your work with the server changes.
-It moves your changes to the tip of the changes pulled from the server.
+It moves your changes to the top of the changes from the server.

 Rebase Started

-After starting the rebase, your two commits (#3 and #5) are temporarily put aside, and Studio Pro shows the latest changes which were pulled from the server (which includes commits #2 and #4).
+After starting the rebase, your two commits (#3 and #5) are temporarily put aside.
+Studio Pro shows the latest changes which were pulled from the server, including commits #2 and #4.

 Resolving the First Conflict

-Git tries to apply your first commit (#3) to the tip of the rebasing branch (‘Mine’).
+Git tries to apply your first commit (#3) to the top of the rebasing branch (Mine).
 The commit will come after commit #4.

-If there were no conflicts when comparing your commit (#3) with the latest state from the server (#4), Studio Pro automatically continues.
-A new commit would be created from your commit, shown as commit #3' in the image below.
-The process would then continue with the next commit (#5).
+If there are no conflicts when comparing your commit (#3) with the latest state from the server (#4), Studio Pro automatically continues.
+A new commit is then created from your commit, shown as commit #3 in the image below.
+The process then continues with the next commit (#5).

-In our example, however, there is a conflict as the E_mail attribute was renamed both on the server, and in your local work.
+In the example, however, there is a conflict because the E_mail attribute was renamed both on the server, and in your local work.

-In the Changes pane you can see your change in the ‘Theirs’ column while your colleague’s work is shown in the ‘Mine’ column.
+In the Changes pane, you can see your change in the Theirs column, and your colleague’s work in the Mine column.

-You need to resolve the conflict to proceed with the rebasing process.
-After resolving the conflict you can amend the current commit message and commit #3' is created.
+You must resolve the conflict to proceed with the rebasing process.
+After resolving the conflict you can amend the current commit message.
+Commit #3 is then created.

-Now Studio Pro will continue with rebasing the next local commit (#5).
+Studio Pro can now continue with rebasing the next local commit (#5).

 Resolving the Second Conflict

-While Rebasing the next commit (#5) another conflict is detected.
-You can choose to resolve this conflict using either ‘Theirs’ or ‘Mine’ or reverting to the original.
+While rebasing the next commit (#5), another conflict is detected.
+You can choose to resolve this conflict by using either Theirs or Mine, or by reverting to the original.

 You can also make additional changes which are added to the same commit.
-For example you can add another attribute Login, to the User entity.
-These changes will be represented as ‘Mine’, together with changes that were taken from the server.
+For example, you can add a Login attribute to the User entity.
+These changes are represented as Mine, together with changes that were taken from the server.

 As this was the last local commit to reapply, the rebasing can now be completed.